Sunland Inc.

 Sunland, Inc., was a production plant established in 1988 located in Portales, New Mexico, in the United States.
 Sunland was the nation's largest organic peanut butter processor.
 The company produced at least 240 products.
 The company used Valencia peanuts in its products.
+After a 2012 product recall, the plant was closed, and then purchased by Golden Boy Foods Ltd. in a bankruptcy auction.
+On September 21, 2015, the plant re-opened under ownership of Ready Roast.
+The plant was acquired by Hampton Farms in 2020.
+In 2024, the plant was destroyed in a fire, with Hampton Farms stating it planned on rebuilding.